jcarter1028/v-research-interview/database_design/README.md

     OR mat.id = $1::text
     OR mat.name = $1::text
 ```
-where `$1` is the filter variable passed on using query parameters.
+where `$1` is the filter variable passed on using the query parameter.

 This whole query therefore allows to filter by brand name, manufacturer name, material id and material name through one re-usable query.